Eric-Chung-0511/Learning-Record/Data Structure & Algorithm/Data Structure/Linked List/README.md

 # Linked List Concept

-Linked List is a linear data structure where elements are not stored at contiguous memory locations but are linked using pointers.
+A Linked List is a linear data structure where each element (node) contains a value (data) and a reference (next) to the next node in the sequence.
+The last node points to null, indicating the end of the list.

 <p align="center">
   <img src="https://github.com/Eric-Chung-0511/Learning-Record/blob/main/Data%20Structure%20%26%20Algorithm/Data%20Structure/Linked%20List/Group_21.7139fd0c8abb.jpg" alt="Linked List visualization" width="1000">